logaretm/vee-validate/docs/content/guide/handling-forms.md

 Doing so will trigger initial validation on the form and it will generate messages for fields that fail the initial validation.
 You can still use `v-model` on your fields to define model-based initial values.

+You can use `validateOnMount` prop present on the `<Form />` component to force an initial validation when the component is mounted.

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>